CHPGenetics/GMM-Demux/README.md

 * -o OUTPUT, --output OUTPUT  The path for storing the Same-Sample-Droplets (SSDs).
 SSDs are stored in mtx format.
 Requires a path argument.
 Default path: SSD_mtx.
 * -r REPORT, --report REPORT  Specify the file to store summary report.
 Require a file argument.
 * -c CSV, --csv  Take input in csv format, instead of mmx format.
-* -s SKIP, --skip FULL\_REPORT  Load a full classification report and skip the mtx folder as input.
+* -k SKIP, --skip FULL\_REPORT  Load a full classification report and skip the mtx folder as input.
 Require a path argument.
 * -a AMBIGUOUS, --ambiguous AMBIGUOUS  The estimated chance of having a phony GEM getting included in a pure type GEM cluster by the clustering algorithm.
 Requires a float in (0, 1).
 Default value: 0.05.
 Only executes if -e executes.
 * -t THRESHOLD, --threshold THRESHOLD  Provide the confidence threshold value.
 Requires a float in (0,1).
 Default value: 0.8.